Ectroverse/EctroverseDjango2/README.md

 to kill the java process tick:
 1. `ps -aux` - get the list of currently running jobs
 2. ` kill PID` ,replacing the PID with the process ID of the Main.java

+this was the old way, which was never finished:
+ `python manage.py process_tick` (will eventually get called every 10 minutes with a cronjob) go to http://127.0.0.1:8000 and it should work now to start automatic ticks, type `crontab -e` and add this line to the bottom: `* * * * * /usr/local/bin/python3 /code/manage.py process_tick 2>&1 >>/tmp/tick.log`
+ control-x to exit crontab, do a `service cron restart`, and it should now automatically run ticks, check status with `ls /tmp/tick.log`

 ## Starting up server once its setup